UditKarth/covid-dashboard/README.md

 ## Data Updates

 The dashboard fetches data from WHO's COVID-19 dashboard using a concurrent scraping system.
 Data is cached for 6 hours to minimize load on WHO's servers and ensure responsive performance.
+The data is fetched on load and streamed to the client.

 ### Data Structure